Ryan Oishi

 to Homer’s “wine-dark sea”

-(an allusion, perhaps, to the Sapir-Whorf hypothesis,
+(a veiled allusion to the Sapir-Whorf hypothesis,

-the limits of our linguistic being).
+the limits of our finite linguistic being).

 And so it went,

-every composition a delirious attempt
+a delirious attempt

 to include the humuhumunukunukuapuaʻa’s name